 The CSE community is warm-hearted and welcoming.
 As noted in CSE’s new Code of Conduct, “CSE is committed to diversity and inclusivity, and to providing a safe and welcoming environment that allows for free expression of ideas and productive dialogue.”
 The Program Committee took this message to heart, encouraging moderators and session coordinators to seek out new voices and perspectives when recruiting speakers.
 New this year, look for gender-neutral restrooms.

 Wellness: Get your stretch on!
-Meeting days can mean long hours sitting in chairs, so start your mornings energized with free yoga from a local Columbus studio; stay tuned for details and to register!
+Meeting days can mean long hours sitting in chairs, so start your mornings energized with yoga from a local Columbus studio.

 Need a break?
 Go outside and explore Columbus before the meeting starts!
 Grab a few colleagues and sign up for “Secret Columbus” by former TV News Anchor and Secret Columbus book author Anietra Hamper, a Columbus Segway Tour of rivers and bridges, or head out on your own to visit the world-renowned Columbus Zoo and Aquarium, Columbus Botanical Garden, or Columbus Museum of Art.